 Purchase Miralax 238g (8.3 oz) and 4 Dulcolax Laxative Pills (Not stool softeners) at the pharmacy (over the counter).
 Also (2) 32 oz.
 Bottles Gatorade (NO RED).

-Do not take iron pills.
-Your doctor will let you know if you have to hold some medications prior to your procedure.
+Do not take iron pills or blood thinners.
+Your doctor will let you know if you have to temporarily stop some medications prior to your procedure.
 These medications may include: Plavix, Coumadin, Aspirin, Percodan, Alka-seltzer.

 Tylenol or Acetaminophen is safe to take prior to the procedure.

-No solid food all day.
-Do not have any dairy products and juices with pulp.
-Examples of clear liquids are:
+You are not to eat solid foods for the entire day before your colonoscopy.
+Do not have any dairy products or juices with pulp.
+Examples of clear liquids that you can consume on this day are:

 - Jello (no red)